conradakunga/Blog/_posts/2024-12-19-customizing-object-equality-in-c-net.md

 The final improvement is to make our type `LINQ`- friendly; luckily, this is very trivial.

 All we need to do is indicate that our type implements the [IEquatable<<T>>](https://learn.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=net-9.0) interface.
 We don't actually need to implement any new logic - what we have already meets the requirements.

+This is because, under the hood, there are lots of places where `LINQ` operates with` IEquitable;` therefore supporting types need to able to be cast to this interface.

 Our final class looks like this: